 Using Moisturizers to Take Care of the Vulva

 Grooming and hygiene habits for the vulva should include regular use of vulvar moisturizer/emollient.
+Watch this video to learn the difference between a moisturizer and a barrier cream.

 With respect to a good moisturizer, Dr. Cyn recommends coconut oil or olive oil as cheap options that work well.

-Additionally, Dr. Cyn released an amazing line of products for vulvar care and grooming, including vulvar moisturizers – these products are custom made for the vulva and use only the best quality ingredients for healthy skin.
+Additionally, Dr. Cyn released an amazing line of products for vulvar care and grooming, including vulvar moisturizers – these products are custom-made for the vulva and use only the best quality ingredients for healthy skin.
 Click this link to join the waitlist for when her line is officially launched to the public.

 Dr. Cyn’s Advice on Using Vulvar Moisturizers